 PCIHA used Principle 4, availability of disaggregated data, as an entry point for identifying and responding to the needs and rights of people with disabilities during a humanitarian response.
-It started with data collection on the most at-risk groups in assisted areas, carried out by OPDs.
+It started with data collection on the most at-risk groups in assisted areas, carried out by organisations of people with disabilities.